Workshops Invite Participation, Learning & Growth

 *Often designed for people in the same field, or with the same common interests.

-Some have Co-Leaders.
-Each leader might be responsible for parts to the workshop, or work together, depending on the structure of the workshop.
+- Some have Co-Leaders.
+Each leader might be responsible for parts of the workshop or work together, depending on the structure of the workshop.

 Why Choose a Workshop as an Event?

 Why should I as a teacher, leader, boss, wellness, or life coach choose a workshop vs. an educational course, study group, or on-the-job training?